 Our guiding principles

-As a client of Relationships Australia (SA), you can expect excellent service, knowing that we are dedicated to continuous improvement.
+As a client of Relationships Australia South Australia, you can expect excellent service, knowing that we are dedicated to continuous improvement.
 To achieve this quality we are guided by the following principles:

 - Respect: You will be spoken to in a clear and respectful manner.
 You will be listened to and taken seriously.
 You have a right to consideration and respect regardless of your gender, age, sexual preference, race, religion, political belief, socio-economic status or disability.